bitovi/academy/src/dom/dom.md

 <img src="./static/img/dog-tabs.png" width="50%"/>

-We will be creating simple versions of many of jQuery's most useful methods:
+We will be creating simple versions of many of jQuery’s most useful methods:

 ```js
 $ = function (selector) {